 Students with a bachelor’s or master’s degree in biology, neuroscience, mathematics, computer science, physics, and related areas are encouraged to apply.
 We offer internationally competitive salaries co-funded by an EU Marie Skłodowska Curie grant, full health benefits, and subsidized on-campus housing in the first year.

 IST Austria processes applications to its PhD program once a year.
-The next deadline for PhD applications is January 8, 2018, 23:59 CET, for a start in September 2018.
-Reference letters should be submitted by January 15, 2018, 23:59 CET.
-The online application tool is now live.
-Click here to apply.
+The next deadline for PhD applications is January 8, 2019, 23:59 CET, for a start in September 2019.
+Reference letters should be submitted by January 15, 2019, 23:59 CET.
+The online application tool will go live in autum.

 How do I apply?